-It’s that time of year, when anticipation for the alpine season is palpable.
-In our house, we start “waxing” for ski season as soon as the leaves fall.
+It’s that time of year, when anticipation for the alpine season is real.
+We start “waxing” for ski season as soon as the leaves fall.
 Here are tips to prepare for ski season with your family:

 1. Pull the ski gear from the basement.
 We do this in late September.